druglogics/ags-paper/docs/index.md

 # Parameterization Performance Comparison {-}

-In this section we will compare the best combined predictors ($calibrated + \beta \times proliferative$) across all 3 model parameterizations/mutations we tested in this report for CASCADE 2.0: **link operator mutations, topology mutations and both**.
+In this section we will compare the best combined predictors ($calibrated + \beta \times random$) across all 3 model parameterizations/mutations we tested in this report for CASCADE 2.0: **link operator mutations, topology mutations and both**.
 We use the normalization parameter $\beta=-1$ for all combined predictors, as it was observed throughout the report that it maximizes the performance of all Bliss-assessed, ensemble-wise combined synergy predictors.

 :::{#beta-as-norm .note}